ferreiratiago/es8/generators.md

 }
 ```

-When calling our `generator` function a new generator gets created that we can use to control the process through `.next()` function.
+Calling our `generator` function creates new generator that we can use to control the process through `next` function.

-On `.next()` our generator's code gets executed until a `yield` expression is reached.
-At this point the value on `yield` is emitted by the iterator and the function execution is suspended.
+Running `next` will execute our `generetor`'s code until an `yield` expression is reached.

+At this point the value on `yield` is emitted and the `generator`'s execution is suspended.

 ```js
 const g = generator()